Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Operator learning in Sobolev space with Gaussian measure

 we define a \textit{Jacobian}, denoted by $\bJ:\scrM\to\in\HS(l^2,\R^{d_y})$ where $l^2$ denotes the Hilbert space of squared-summable sequences, using an isometric isomorphism between $\HS(l^2,\R^{d_y})$ and $\HS(\scrH_{\mu},\scrY)$ defined by the bases:

 where $\norm{\cdot}_F$ is the Frobenius norm.
-We note that the Frobenius and HS inner products are the same on $\HS(l^2, \R^{d_y})$ and we may interpret $\bJ(m)$ as a matrix via its components as in \cref{eq:jacobian_components,eq:jacobian_transp}.
+The Frobenius and HS inner products are the same on $\HS(l^2, \R^{d_y})$, and $\bJ(m)$ can be interpreted as a matrix via its components defined in \cref{eq:jacobian_components,eq:jacobian_transp}.
 Importantly, the isometry in \cref{eq:isometry} is independent of the choice of basis, while the mapping between $\bJ$ and $\sder\bdmc{G}$ in \cref{eq:jacobian_components} depends on the choice of basis.

-With matrix representations, training samples can be generated as Jacobian matrices via actions or adjoint actions of the derivative at each parameter sample.
+With the matrix representation of the stochastic derivative, training samples can be generated as Jacobian matrices (i.e., Jacobian evaluations) at each parameter sample.
 Furthermore, we can estimate the derivative approximation error at each parameter sample via the Frobenius norm of the error in the Jacobian matrices.
 However, the size of Jacobian matrices can be problematic in numerical computation.
 Assume that numerical computation is performed in a discretized parameter space $\scrM^h\subset\scrM$ using the Galerkin method, where $\scrM^h$ is isomorphic to $\R^{d_m}$.
 Then, the discretized Jacobian $\bJ^h$ outputs $\R^{d_y\times d_m}$ matrices, i.e., $\bJ^h:\scrM^h\to \R^{d_y\times d_m}$; thus, storing and learning the Jacobian matrices generated at a large number of parameter samples can be intractable for large-scale problems.
 As a result, dimension reduction of the parameter space is essential for derivative-informed $H^1_{\mu}$ operator learning.

-The authors in \cite{oleary2024derivative} argue that restricting the derivative-informed operator learning using a pre-determined rank-$r$ reduced basis $\{\psi_j\}_{j=1}^{r}$ with $r\ll d_m$ leads to tractable and accurate learning of the derivative for a wide-range of PDE models.
+\cite{oleary2024derivative} argue that restricting the derivative-informed operator learning using a pre-determined rank-$r$ reduced basis $\{\psi_j\}_{j=1}^{r}$ with $r\ll d_m$ leads to tractable and accurate learning of the derivative for a wide-range of PDE models.
 We adopt this strategy in this work.
-The following section describes DINO with error control in $H^1_{\mu}$ that extends the framework in \cite{oleary2024derivative} to our setting.
+The following section describes DINO with error control in $H^1_{\mu}$ that extends reduced basis derivative-informed operator learning to our setting.